arash16/bisetmap/README.md

 ```

 ## License
-bisetmap is licensed under the MIT license.
+BisetMap is licensed under the MIT license.